PwLDev/node-spdl/README.md

 - Get a **Spotify cookie** from your browser. (or, you can use a non-anonymous Spotify access token and skip this requirement)

 **Non-anonymous** token refers to an access token which is got from a Spotify Account (logged in browser).
-A cookie is always a better option due to the fact that the access token can automatically refresh after expiry time.
+A cookie is always a better option due to the fact that the access token can automatically refresh after the token expiry time.

 ### How to get a cookie? 🍪
 This section assumes you use a Chromium-based browser but you can use any browser you like.